 - RT-N10+ B1 , C1: This model is totally different from RT-N10U.
 It does not use Broadcom chipset and therefore cannot run Tomato firmware.
 You’re screwed.

-- RT-N10+ D1: (To be confirmed) BCM5356 @ 300MHz, 4MB Flash, 16MB RAM.
+- RT-N10+ D1: (To be confirmed) BCM5356 @ 300MHz, 4MB Flash (too small for recent firmware), 16MB RAM.
 There is a forum reporting stating success with flashing tomato, but with the following limitations: 1.
 Power LED does not behave correctly; 2.
 WAN/LAN ports are shifted, such that LAN Port 4 needs be used for WAN, and the original WAN port becomes LAN Port 1; 3.
 GUI nvram clear must not be used otherwise it goes back into firmware restoration mode

 - RT-N10 LX: This model is totally different from RT-N10U.
 It does not use Broadcom chipset and therefore cannot run Tomato firmware.
 You’re screwed.